 ERB is not the name of the test itself.
 It is a nonprofit educational organization (Educational Records Bureau) that oversees the development, administration, and scoring of tests for more than 1,600 independent and public schools.

-The multiple-choice ERB is a combination of tests designed to provide information about a student’s performance in several key areas (depending on the grade level): listening, verbal reasoning, quantitative reasoning, reading comprehension, word analysis, writing mechanics, and mathematics.
+The multiple-choice ERB is a combination of tests designed to provide information about a student’s performance in several key areas (depending on the grade level): listening, verbal reasoning, quantitative reasoning, reading comprehension, word analysis and mathematics.

 Why Do Students Take These Assessments and How Does Virginia Chance School Use Them?